Friday, February 13, 2026

 There are three pillars of experimental evidence for the Big Bang model: Hubble expansion of the universe, relative abundance of light nuclei due to nucleosynthesis in the first few minutes, and the Cosmic Microwave Background.

-He showed Hubble's original data from 1929 of redshift versus distance of galaxies.
+Ma showed Hubble's original data from 1929 for redshift versus distance of galaxies.
 There was a lot of noise in the data.
 Nevertheless, Hubble was right.

 Big Bang Nucleosynthesis

 This was first proposed in 1948 by Ralph Alpher and George Gamow.
-(Hans Bethe was an honorary author of the paper as a joke so that the author list would sound like the first three letters of the Greek alphabet).
+(Hans Bethe was an honorary author of the paper as a joke so that the author list would sound like the first three letters of the Greek alphabet.
+Gamow had a mischievous sense of humour.)

 The chain of nuclear reactions that will produce the lightest elements and isotopes is shown below.

-Because the binding energy of 4He is so large it could have only been formed at an extremely high temperature of about 10^10 K.
+Because the binding energy of 4He is so large, it could have only been formed at an extremely high temperature of about 10^10 K. (Or is the issue activation energy for formation, not binding energy?)

-Detailed calculations using parameters from terrestial nuclear physics give the observed relative abundances of the elements.
+Detailed calculations using parameters from terrestrial nuclear physics give the observed relative abundances of the elements.
 In particular, the universe is 74% hydrogen and 24 per cent helium.

 Giving credit to George Gamow